petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

-# Lesson 2.3: Switching Actor Behavior at Run-time
+# Lesson 2.4: Switching Actor Behavior at Run-time with BecomeStacked and UnbecomeStacked

 In this lesson we're going to learn about one of the really cool things actors can do: [change their behavior at run-time](http://getakka.net/docs/Working%20with%20actors#hotswap "Akka.NET - Actor behavior hotswap")!